This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A buckle fracture

 is a break that does not go completely through the bone.
 One side of the bone buckles (bulges) when pressure is applied to the other side of the bone.
 A buckle fracture is also called a torus fracture.
 Buckle fractures usually occur in the forearm.
-A buckle fracture may be caused by a fall onto an outstretched hand.

 Common signs and symptoms include the following:

 - Swelling or bruising around the injury

 - Trouble moving, touching, or pressing on the injured area

 - Your child's pain gets worse, even after he or she rests and takes medicine.

 - Your child's hand or fingers feel numb.